chauxvive/100-days-of-code/log.md

 **Today's Progress**:
 * Building and testing a battleship game engine with BDD and testing it with Mocha and Chai (treehouse)
+* Decided I should pick up my Twitter game.
+Looking to get to >200 from ~150.

 **Thoughts**: Starting the day coding outside in the hammock- truly a great day.
 Sailing with Jenn.